Bristol's Opdivo cuts risk of lung cancer death for some

 He said the company is talking with the Food and Drug Administration about applying to expand approval for Opdivo, or nivolumab, to include advanced non-squamous NSCLC.
 Bristol is also studying Opdivo on its own and in combination with another immunotherapy called Yervoy as an initial treatment for lung cancer.

 The trial results showed median overall survival of 12.2 months for the Opdivo group compared with 9.4 months for patients treated with docetaxel.
-For the subgroup of patients with high levels of PD-L1, which is used by tumours to evade the body's defences, median survival exceeded 17 months with Opdivo, compared with 9 months for chemotherapy patients.
+For the subgroup of patients with high levels of PD-L1, which is used by tumors to evade the body's defenses, median survival exceeded 17 months with Opdivo, compared with 9 months for chemotherapy patients.

 One in 10 Opdivo patients in the trial experienced serious side effects, compared with more than half of patients in the chemotherapy group.

-Roy said eventual use of rival immunotherapy drugs being developed by Roche Holding AG ROG.VX, AstraZeneca Plc (AZN.L) and Pfizer Inc (PFE.N) will also likely be restricted based on biomarker levels.
+Roy said eventual use of rival immunotherapy drugs being developed by Roche Holding AG, AstraZeneca Plc and Pfizer Inc will also likely be restricted based on biomarker levels.

 (Editing by Andre Grenon)